goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 The most popular AI systems of today, like Large Language Models for text and Latent Diffusion Models for images and video, are based on a statistical concept called the neural network.

 Neural networks are nothing new.
-Their mathematical backbone has existed for centuries since Carl Friedrich Gauss developed it to predict the movement of planets.
+Their mathematical backbone has existed for a couple of centuries since Carl Friedrich Gauss developed it to predict the movement of planets.

 The inspiration comes from the structure of the brain and its interconnected neurons.
 Each one of the artificial neurons in the network is nothing but a mathematical function: numbers go in, numbers come out.
 Because these functions are interconnected like neurons, results are fed from one into the next, on and on until a transformed result drops out of the model.

 If neural networks are nothing new, then what changed?

 What changed is the scale and complexity of the neural networks and the hardware that makes it possible to handle them.
-New ‘attention’ mechanisms with billions of controlling parameters push your prompts through dozens of neuron layers with less chance of data degradation.
+‘Attention’ mechanisms with billions of controlling parameters push your prompts through dozens of neuron layers with less chance of data degradation.

 These functions and parameters are the secret sauce.